A Positive Quote for Now

 Picture related to the title of the story

-With permission, I have extracted this picture-quote from Quote's Nest.
+With permission, I've extracted this picture-quote from Poets.
 All rights reserved worldwide.

-Yesterday, I woke up at 6:30 a.m. to a beautiful morning here in Kiserian.
-I greeted the day with a smile and began crooning the wonderful old hymn "Angels We Have Heard on High" as I made my bed.
-Then I offered a prayer of thanks for the restful night I had and recited the Lord's Prayer, asking God to give me my daily bread and keep me from evil.
+Yesterday, I woke up to a beautiful morning here in Kiserian and started crooning the wonderful old hymn "Angels We Have Heard on High" as I made my bed.
+Then I thanked God for the restful night I had and recited the Lord's Prayer.

-I was somewhat relieved when Dad phoned about twenty minutes later from his workplace in Nairobi to inform me there was a power surge in our home area that was destroying electrical equipment of our neighbours.
-(Dad had left home earlier in the morning before I woke up.)
+Not long afterwards, Dad called me about from his workplace in Nairobi to inform me there was a power surge in our home area that was destroying electrical equipment.
+Phew, I was relieved.

-Besides blowing up the TV-Guard and the bulb, the power surge had also damaged two phone chargers and the extension Dad uses to connect his printer and laptop to electricity.
-The damn power surge was that devastating.
+Besides blowing up the TV-Guard and the bulb, the power surge had also damaged two phone chargers and the extension Dad used to connect his printer and laptop to electricity.
+The darn power surge was that devastating.

 Fortunately, I hadn't switched on my laptop and piano keyboard - my most treasured possessions - during the power surge.
 They were therefore spared from damage.
-Since I usually shower in the afternoon, my bathroom showerhead was also spared.
-Oh, how I thank God that I will continue enjoying hot showers!
+How fortunate!

 ---------------------------------------------------------------------